 - Place all drained fruit in a bowl or a 1-gallon resealable bag and refrigerate overnight.

-- When ready to serve, add cold fruit, cool whip, mini marshmallows and coconut to pasta mixture and fold to combine.
+- When ready to serve, add cold fruit (1 can crushed pineapple + 1 can pineapple tidbits + 1 can mandarin oranges + 2 cans fruit cocktail), cool whip (1 container), mini marshmallows (3 cups), and coconut (1 cup) to pasta mixture and fold to combine.
 Serve in a large bowl or individual serving dishes.
 Top with Reddi Wip if desired.

 Fans Also Made: